RonnieGandhi/OLIVIA/README.md

 **Feature List Data**: For each feature we contain a word cloud/dictionary to be offered for semantic similarity based searching in the NLU-shell module.

+**Question And Answering** (CPU inference): Using the basic BERT based question answering for SQUAD-2.0 task but we can upgrade to better performing models as well.
+Current model is also giving great results.
+This is very important module to take care of finding information from the paragraphs extracted from the web in Find Information feature also might be helpful in other features like messaging.(Ready to integrate)

 **Task Optimizer/Schedular**: It will handle the processing power needs for each of these models and load or unload them whenever not required immediately.
 (Currently we are constructing a baseline architecture hence not required but will become essential as the complexity of the model increases after the feature list grows)

-**Question And Answering** (CPU inference): Using the basic BERT based question answering for SQUAD-2.0 task but we can upgrade to better performing models as well.
-Current model is also giving great results.
-This is very important module to take care of finding information from the paragraphs extracted from the web in Find Information feature also might be helpful in other features like messaging.

 ### Secondary Modules: